wcstrickland/Strickland_Projects/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

 # [Project 2: Convert CSV file to SQL insert statement](https://github.com/wcstrickland/csv_to_sql)
-#### A python script that converts an existing CSV file to an SQL insert statement.
+#### A python script that inserts data from a CSV file into a Database.

-The program automatically determines column names by reading the first row of the CSV file, attempts to resolve any conflicts with SQL compatibility such as whitespace, or prohibited symbols, and then generates the values in SQL format.
-The resulting text file allows the user to cast data types, assign keys, or auto-incrementation as well as resolve any reserved word conflicts.
+The program automatically determines column names by reading the first row of the CSV file, attempts to resolve any conflicts with SQL compatibility such as whitespace, or prohibited symbols, and prompts the user to cast data types and name table via CLI.

-The program provides a GUI to input the desired table name and prompts for opening the source CSV file and the name and directory location of the newly created text file.
+The program provides a GUI for selecting the CSV file and database file.

-The goal of the project was to provide a tool to quickly migrate files to a SQL database in instances where an import wizard was unavailable or would become bogged down while creating large insert statements.
-After casting dtypes and asigning keys the .txt file can be saved as a .sql script and ran.
+The goal of the project was to provide a tool to quickly migrate large amounts of data into a databse where the traditional import tools in database workbenches would become bogged down or fail.
 ![alt text](https://media.giphy.com/media/cYXoBXI8JRL4yeJhpp/giphy.gif)